danielinoa/ArrangeUI/README.md

 .package(url: "https://github.com/danielinoa/ArrangeUI.git", .branch("main"))
 ```

+## Notes

+ArrangeUI, unlike SwiftUI, is exclusively concerned with views and layouts.
+It does not manage the lifecycle of your view objects and does not opine on how state should be propagated to said views.

 # Contributing

 Feel free to open an issue if you have questions about how to use `ArrangeUI`, discovered a bug, or want to improve the implementation or interface.